• Skip to primary navigation

 Substitutions & Variations

 • Marshmallows- Miniature marshmallows melt quickly.
 Ten ounces of regular size marshmallows can also be used, you'll just have to stir the mixture a bit longer for them to melt.
-A 7-ounce tub of marshmallow creme can be used if that's what you have on hand.
+Marshmallow creme can be used if that's what you have on hand.

 • Powdered sugar- No real substitute for this but make sure it is lump-free.
 You may have to shake it through a sifter or fine metal strainer if yours has lumps from being exposed to moisture.
 Also called confectioner's sugar.